sohang05/Data-Analytics-Projects/Diwali Sales Analysis/Readme.md

 ## Analysis
 The main analysis is carried out in Jupyter notebooks within the notebooks directory.
 Each notebook focuses on a specific aspect of the Diwali sales data analysis, such as data cleaning, exploratory data analysis, visualization, and recommendations.

+## Project findings :

+* **Shopping Behavior by Gender:**

+Females engage in more shopping in terms of both order frequency and sales amount compared to males.

+* **Shopping Behavior by Age:**

+The age group between 26-35 tends to do the most shopping.
+Conversely, the age group of 0-17 engages in the least shopping.

+* **Regional Shopping Trends:**

+Residents of Uttar Pradesh, Maharashtra, and Karnataka exhibit the highest shopping activity.

+* **Shopping Behavior by Marital Status and Gender:**

+Unmarried females demonstrate the highest shopping activity compared to both married couples and unmarried males.
+* **Shopping Behavior by Industry:**

+Individuals working in the IT, Healthcare, and Aviation sectors engage in frequent shopping.

+* **Popular Product Categories:**

+Food, clothing, electronics, and footwear are the most commonly purchased product categories.

+* **Highest Order Frequency:**
+Vishakha, Shreyshi, Alejandro, and Sudevi are the individuals with the highest number of orders.